MaroueneBoughoufa/Kohi-Java-game-engine/README.md

 # License
 This project is licensed under the Apache 2.0 License.

-For mor details read "LICENSE.md".
+For more details read "LICENSE.md".